As my books are for 11 - 14 year olds, most of my school visits are for Key Stage 3 students, but I can adapt for younger and older.

 Kate Mallinder profile image.jpg

-I’m Kate Mallinder, author of feel-good teen books Summer of No Regrets and Asking for a Friend.
-I’ve recently completed a Writing for Young People MA at Bath Spa University while having a busy home life with four children and running a local youth club for teens.
-I’ve done all sorts of jobs (temping, bank work, purchasing and running my own business) but it wasn’t until my thirties that I knew what I wanted to do; the thing I’d wanted to do when I was eight years old - I want to write stories.
+I’m Kate Mallinder, author of feel-good teen books Summer of No Regrets, Asking for a Friend and now Summer Under the Stars.
+In 2020 I completed a Writing for Young People MA at Bath Spa University while having a busy home life and running a local youth club for teens.
+I’ve done all sorts of jobs (temping, bank work, purchasing and running my own business) but it wasn’t until my thirties that I knew what I wanted to do; the thing I’d wanted to do when I was eight years old - I wanted to write stories.
+Since then I’ve written lots of different types of stories for a range of different ages and publishers, and in 2024 I started working part time as a secondary school librarian.

 Arden school.JPG